petershin/liferay-learn/docs/courses/latest/en/commerce-architect/customizing-the-b2b-experience/creating-order-types-for-bulk-and-regular-orders.md

 1. Log in as Robert Reed, the buyer for Fabulous Frames (`robert.reed@fabulousframes.com`, `learn`).

-1. Click on the Account Selector and select *Create New Order*.
+1. Click on the *Account* selector and select *Create New Order*.

-1. In the newly opened dialog box, choose between Regular or Bulk.
+1. In the newly opened dialog box, choose between *Regular* or *Bulk*.

 1. Click *Add Order*.

-You can now go back to the catalog page and add products to your cart to checkout.
+You can now go back to the catalog page and add products to your cart to check out.
 If you don't select an order type at the time of order creation, it defaults to the regular order type as it has a lower display order value.

 ![Choosing an order type during order creation.](./creating-order-types-for-bulk-and-regular-orders/images/02.gif)